chriscorbin/chriscorbin/README.md

 Here are a few fun facts about me:

-I work as a fulltime Data Engineer for an awesome company out of California.
+I work as a fulltime Data Engineer for an awesome company out of Washington.

 I currently do a little bit of freelance work, provided there are no conflicts with my day-job.